 I am a landlord and my tenant owes a lot of rent.
 Aside from going to court, what else can I do?

-Landlords who own up to 20 rental properties may apply directly for rental assistance on behalf of eligible tenants.
+Landlords may apply directly for rental assistance on behalf of eligible tenants.
 Please visit our page here for more information.

 Click here or call 2-1-1 for more information.